MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/move-databases.md

     2. Browse to **HKEY\_LOCAL\_MACHINE\\Software\\Microsoft\\System Center\\\<version\>\\Common\\Database**.

     3. Configure two keys: one for the server name \(DatabaseServerName\) and one for the database name \(DatabaseName\).
-Set values to the new server name and database name, if they are different from the original values.
+Set values to the new server name and database name, if they're different from the original values.

 8. If you're also upgrading the SQL server while moving, then upgrade the following SQL Server prerequisites for the Service Manager Management server.
 There are 2 SQL Server prerequisites: